 The Butt Scootin’ Boogie

 Ah, the dreaded butt-drag.
 Every pet owner has experienced it.
 But what does it mean?
 Don’t ignore it!
-If your dog is carpet surfing, there is a reason.
-Here are the most common causes:
+If your dog is carpet surfing, there is a reason. and here are the most common causes:

-- Parasites – Intestinal parasites such as tapeworms can cause irritation around the rectum, resulting in scooting.
+- Parasites: Intestinal parasites such as tapeworms can cause irritation around the rectum, which results in scooting.

-So next time you catch your pet dragging its rear end on your white rug, don’t yell at him or her- Make an appointment to get it checked out!
+So next time you catch your pet dragging its rear end on your white rug, don’t yell at him or her.
+Make an appointment to get it checked out!
 Your dog or cat is trying to tell you something and needs your help to find a solution.

 OUR LOBBY IS OPEN!